 Peel-and-stick lighting options are ideal for rentals since they don’t require nails or drilling.

-- Stick-on LED strips work well under cabinets, along hallways, or behind TVs.
+- Stick-on LED strips work well under cabinets, along hallways, or behind TVs, and can serve as both functional lighting and decorative accents.

 - Peel-and-stick wall sconces offer an elegant look with no installation hassle.